What Do You Feed Baby Shrimp?

 Shrimp-safe filters have a unique design that prevents baby shrimp from being accidentally sucked into the system.
 Baby shrimp are incredibly small, often translucent, and not always easy to spot.
 A standard filter can pose a significant risk as the shrimp can be drawn into the intake, leading to injury or death.

-A shrimp-safe filter typically features a fine mesh or sponge filter on the intake.
+A shrimp-safe filter typically features a fine mesh or sponge filterOpens in a new tab. on the intake.
 The mesh or sponge allows water to pass through but is dense enough to prevent baby shrimp from being pulled in.
 This design ensures that the filter can clean the water without posing a risk to the shrimp.

 Aside from providing safety, shrimp-safe filters also contribute to the diet of baby shrimp.
 The fine mesh or sponge on the intake traps a lot of detritus, which makes up a significant portion of the natural diet of baby shrimp.
-The baby shrimp can safelyOpens in a new tab. graze on the mesh or sponge, consuming the trapped detritus and any biofilm that grows on it.
+The baby shrimp can safely graze on the mesh or sponge, consuming the trapped detritus and any biofilm that grows on it.

 Maintaining a shrimp-safe filter is just as important as installing one.
 Regular cleaning is necessary to ensure the filter performs efficiently.
 However, caution must be exercised during cleaning to avoid harming any shrimp that might be grazing on the filter.
 It’s also crucial not to clean the filter too thoroughly, as some of the beneficial bacteria that contribute to the biofilm are beneficial for the water quality and the shrimp’s diet.